elbeardmorez/nixTools/file/README.md

       -npc|--no-period-compression  : do not compress multiple period '.' characters into a single '.'

-    and TRANSFORMS is:  a delimited list of transform type (default: lower|spaces|underscores|dashes)
+    and TRANSFORMS is:  a delimited list of the following transforms (default: lower|spaces|underscores|dashes)
       'lower'  : convert all alpha characters to lower case 'upper'  : convert all alpha characters to upper case